 Most agree that golf’s a cerebral game, so it makes sense to play with more brainpower in mind.
 Luckily we retain 90% more by teaching others as we learn ourselves, so it also makes sense for novice golfers to teach what they learn here to other wanna-be golfers.
+The following article is part of a new book about anxiety that holds us back, and 50 brain based tools that move us mentally and emotionally from fear into fun and freedom.

-4. Watch fellow players and expect growth regardless of age.
-Your brain comes equipped with mirror neurons and you can improve your golf skills and optimize your brainpower for better swings at any age.
-Simply observe what swings work well for others.
 In spite of a recent bout with cancer, Marjorie Brewer at 60, still swings a driver like a pro and putts like a metronome.
 She’s out four times a week near the grounds of her law office, and other golfers love to play with her.
 People far younger struggle to keep up in one of the persistent mysteries of even an aging brain.
 Marjorie found there are tremendous health care benefits to doing what she loves most and doing it without anxiety.
 No wonder golf helps her health to improve, and others enjoy the ride.
 But golfers also see and learn from Marjorie’s high-performance mind for golf that keeps improving with use.
-In much the same way, at 58, Murray Jensen expected golf to help his brain to show positive effects of sheer fun, in spite of cardiovascular disease.
+In much the same way, at 58, Murray Jensen expected golf and his healthy attitude to help his brain to show positive effects of sheer fun, in spite of cardiovascular disease.
 Murray’s doctor seemed surprised by the mental progress and new alertness that boosted Murray’s once frail health.
 What could a golf game do for our minds if we leave behind comparison, fear, or anxiety and play for fun and delight?

 YOUR TURN!
 Join our Brain Based Circles!
 Would love to meet you at any of the following!